shivajid/sglang-rtx-pro-6000/README.md

 - `gcp_g4_specs.md`: Detailed hardware and infrastructure specifications.

 ## Key Updates (July–August 2026)
-- **Kimi-K3 on G4**: Got the ~1.5 TB Kimi-K3 checkpoint serving across 4 G4 nodes (32x RTX PRO 6000) over plain VPC ethernet with `PP=4 · TP=8`, Marlin MoE + SM120 patch, and HiCache host-RAM spillover — 583.58 peak output tok/s, decode 2× faster than the earlier baseline, and Hyperdisk ML cold-loading 1.53 TB in 42.8 s.
+- **Kimi-K3 on G4**: Got the ~1.5 TB Kimi-K3 checkpoint serving across 4 G4 nodes (32x RTX PRO 6000) over plain VPC ethernet with `PP=4 · TP=8`, Marlin MoE + SM120 patch, and HiCache host-RAM spillover — 583.58 peak output tok/s, decode 2× faster than the earlier baseline, with weights served from Hyperdisk ML.
 - **Gemma 4 26B Single-GPU Recipe**: Added a vLLM-based single-GPU (and TP=2) recipe for `gemma-4-26B-A4B` on G4, with a full 32 → 1024 concurrency sweep across four workload patterns — 4,055 output tok/s peak and sub-250 ms median TTFT through concurrency 256, plus a dedicated 10K-context sweep.
 - **Kimi-K3 ViBench Hard**: Ran the harder brownfield feature-extension tier on the 8-node (32x GB200) deployment — 79.2/100 normalized with zero failed artifacts; scores climb with task complexity (96.8/100 on Feature 4 refactors).
 - **[Gemini CLI Harness](./sglang_gemini_cli/README.md)**: Full setup guide for connecting Gemini CLI to a self-hosted SGLang endpoint (validated with Kimi-K3 and DeepSeek-V4-Flash-0731) — turns a served checkpoint into an agent that edits files and runs shell commands, with no external API and no per-token cost.
-- **GLM-5.2 NVFP4 Config**: Added a single-node NVFP4 SGLang configuration for GLM-5.2.
+- **[GLM-5.2 NVFP4 on one node](./models/GLM5.2/README.md)**: Benchmarked the single-node NVFP4 build — 1,100.92 output tok/s at 128 concurrency, **137.6 tok/s per GPU** (~34% better per GPU than the 2-node FP8 recipe) at less than half the TPOT.
+Requires forcing the `trtllm` DSA backends: the auto-selected `flashinfer_sparse_mla` silently emits NaN logits on SM120 with an FP8 KV cache.
 - **DeepSeek-V4-Flash Sweep**: Benchmarked the Jul 31 checkpoint on 2 nodes with the FlashInfer MXFP4 MoE runner — 4,711 output tok/s at 512 concurrency with no saturation plateau; added an initial (unoptimized) config for the 1.6T DeepSeek-V4-Pro.
 - **Kimi-K3 ViBench**: 24-app agentic coding benchmark on the 8-node deployment — 95.6/100 average with the regular reasoning trace (81.5 with `reasoning_effort: low`).
 - **Kimi-K3 Performance Sweep**: Completed a full concurrency sweep for Kimi-K3 on a 4-node (16x GB200) Blackwell setup, achieving nearly 3000 tok/s on balanced workloads.